TrueLabCreations/http-reverse-proxy/README.md

 ## Running a Let's Encrypt secure proxy

-To test the retrieval of certificates from Let's Encrypt, you need a hostname pointed to your ip-address (the network side of the router).
+To test the retrieval of certificates from Let's Encrypt, you need a hostname directed to your ip-address (the network side of the router).
 You also need to instruct your router to forward packets arriving on port 80 and port 443 to your local system.
 A starting point can be found [here](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/)

 You can obtain a temporary host name from  sites like [no-ip](https://www.noip.com/remote-access) or [DysDNS](https://dyn.com/remote-access/).
 I am sure there a many others.